tyguyreeses/start-up/notes.md

 ### Domain
 - Linked to existing server with IP address

 I ran into a problem earlier when I linked my Domain to my server with its IP address, but I then assigned an elastic IP address to my server.
 That changed the overall IP address without me knowing.
-It was a simple fix once I realized that it was connected to the wrong address, but it was an annoying head scratcher
+It was a simple fix once I realized that it was connected to the wrong address, but it was an annoying head scratcher.